JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 17.4 €
 ```

-Also, the broadcasting will work natively if we use arrays of currencies.
+Also, the broadcasting works natively for arrays of currencies.

 ```jldoctest currency
 julia> CzechCrown.([4.5, 2.4, 16.7, 18.3]) .+ Pound.([1.2, 2.6, 0.6, 1.8])